NiccoloTosato/ceph-experiments/logbook.md

 # Single node result

-All the result concerning only a single machine are available in XXXXXXXX.
+All the result concerning only a single machine are available [here](https://github.com/NiccoloTosato/ceph-experiments/tree/main/single-node).

+Results and plot are reported in a [notebook](https://github.com/NiccoloTosato/ceph-experiments/blob/main/single-node/plot.ipynb)

 # 6/11/2024